devChristiaan/hougaard__christiaan--final-project/README.md

 #Frontend Instructions

-1. Insdie the Fackened folder run `npm install` to install all dependencies for the react project.
+1. Insdie the Frontend folder run `npm install` to install all dependencies for the react project.

+2. The default login details Email: address@mail.com and the password: somepassword.